Is WordPress stuck in maintenance mode after an update?

 Why not less us take care of all of your WordPress and plugin updates?

-This will cost less than you think, and will leave you to focus on your business.
+This will cost less than you think – from a couple of pounds per week – and will leave you to focus on your business.

 Take a look at our WordPress Updates Service and get ready to stop worrying!